mozilla-services/docs/source/howtos/run-sync.rst

 - mercurial
 - sqlite3

-For example, under a fresh Unbuntu, you can run this command to meet all requirements::
+For example, under a fresh Ubuntu, you can run this command to meet all requirements::

     $ sudo apt-get install python-dev mercurial sqlite3 python-virtualenv